appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/README.md

       </div>
       <hr className="gradient-hr" />
       <div className="containerDescription">
-         Docker offers a quick and simple setup for deploying Appsmith in isolated containers, ideal for small-scale environments or testing.
+         Deploy Appsmith as a single container using Docker.
+Ideal for local testing, development, and small-scale use cases.
       </div>
    </a>